Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/unsafe.md

 impl Safer for ExampleUnitType {}
 ```

-You're likely to need unsafe Traits only when the behaviour the trait describes is itself is unsafe.
+You're likely to need unsafe Traits only when the behavior the trait describes is itself is unsafe.
 For example, `Send`
 and `Sync` are automatically applied to all types that are only constructed from types that are also `Send` and `Sync`.
 If your type contains types that are not `Send` and/or `Sync` then the compiler can no longer guarantee safety itself.
 You can still implement `Send` and `Sync` for your type manually but its now up to you to check the implementation is